 David Wembridge, Mammal Surveys Co-ordinator, People's Trust for Endangered Species, said: "Mammals are less showy lot than birds but their presence in gardens is just as important an indicator of the natural value of these green spaces.
 Recording wildlife as part of the Big Garden Birdwatch lets us see how rich, surprising and precious our wild neighbours are."

-The survey is part of RSPB Scotland’s Giving Nature a Home campaign, aimed at tackling the housing crisis facing our threatened wildlife.
-RSPB Scotland is asking people to provide a place for wildlife in their own gardens and outside spaces – whether it’s putting up a nest box for birds, creating a pond to support a number of different species or building a home for a hedgehog.
+The survey is part of the RSPB's Giving Nature a Home campaign, aimed at tackling the housing crisis facing the UK's threatened wildlife.
+The RSPB is asking people to provide a place for wildlife in their own gardens and outside spaces - whether it's putting up a nestbox for birds, creating a pond to support a number of different species or building a home for a hedgehog.
 The Big Garden Birdwatch is just one of the steps you can take to help nature near you.

-To take part, simply request a free pack from the RSPB website or register your details to save time on the weekend.
+To take part, simply download a free pack from the RSPB website or register your details to save time on the weekend.

-The RSPB will be live blogging throughout the weekend and offering downloadable bird song on their website as a soundtrack for the bird watch.
+The RSPB will be live-blogging throughout the weekend and offering downloadable birdsong on their website as a soundtrack for the birdwatch.
 If you fancy a sweet treat whilst counting the birds, delicious new cake recipes from Frances Quinn, winner of the Great British Bake Off 2013, will also be available on our website.
-For more information, visit rspb.org.uk/birdwatch.